Reins981/speedcamwarner/README.md

-# A simple speedcam warner based on OpenStreetMap (OSM)
+# A simple speedcamera warner based on OpenStreetMap (OSM)

 This App is designed to run on Android. iOS is not supported.
 The sources also include a ready to go buildozer.spec file for the arm64-v8a platform.